 12. Kick through a BIG pile of leaves

 We’re yet to meet anyone that doesn’t find kicking through a big pile of leaves irresistible!
 Even grown-ups can’t resist.
 Tick this off your autumn list next time you see one!

 13. Skimming stones

-Teach the little ones how to skim stones at the local lake or river, how many skips can they make?
+Another amazing memory that should be part of every childhood.
+Teach young ones how to skim stones at the local lake or river.
+How many skips can they make?